 In 2015, the Company made preferred equity investments totaling \$20.0 million in three entities affiliated with MMC that own apartment communities in California.
 The Company earns a 9.5% preferred return on each such investment.
 One \$5.0 million investment, which was scheduled to mature in 2022, was fully redeemed in 2017.
-The remaining two investments are scheduled to mature in 2022.
+Another \$5.0 million investment, which was scheduled to mature in 2022, was fully redeemed in 2018.
+The remaining investment is scheduled to mature in 2022.